mixmastamyk/yamlweb/readme.rst

                     Profile for {{ username }}
         ...

-Will convert to this HTML:
+Which will convert to this HTML:

 .. code:: html